RyanNerd/willow/README.md

 # Database commands
-./willow tables  # list all the tables in the database ./willow details [table-name] # Show details (column names and types) of a given table
+./willow tables  # list all the tables in the database ./willow details # Show details (column names and types) of a selected table
 ```

 ### Contributing